Hike to 12 Must-See Natural Wonders in Virginia

 The trek largely follows the white-blazed Appalachian Trail, passing through Wilburn Ridge.
 Here you’ll find plenty of free-roaming wild ponies.

-For those eager to enjoy this natural wonder by way of a backpacking adventure, there are shelters and backcountry camping spots along the way to set up your tent.
+For those eager to enjoy this natural wonder by way of a backpacking adventure, there are shelters and backcountry camping spots along the way for your tent.

 #11: Luray Caverns

-Go below the surface in underground caverns filled with awe-inspiring stalactites and stalagmites with names like Totem Poles and Titania’s Veil at Luray Caverns in Luray.
+Underground caverns filled with awe-inspiring stalactites and stalagmites with names like Totem Poles and Titania’s Veil are at Luray Caverns in Luray.

-Luray Caverns is the largest and most popular cavern on the east coast.
+Luray Caverns is the largest cavern on the east coast.
 More than one-mile of paved walkway leads visitors to geological wonders and natural formations.